-The ideal of The Cat Scream was demolished in the wake of Ferd and Beverly Sebastian’s Rocktober Blood.
+The elementary understanding of The Cat Scream was to be demolished in the wake of Ferd and Beverly Sebastian’s Rocktober Blood.
 For in that film, this badge of machismo gallantry was propelled from mild amusement to what is, essentially, a criterion of man’s existence.
 Now, imagine the concept of sex.
-Then, imagine that concept in the hands of The Sebs.
+Then, imagine that concept in the hands of The Sebastians.

 If your libido remains intact, it’s clear that Bloody Friday has already been screened in your presence.
 And, it’s clear that Ferd ‘n’ Bev were just warming up in 1974.
-Still, it is Friday.
+Still . . . it is Friday.
 Somewhere.
-But not in this movie.
+Just not in this movie.

-Light on blood, action, and swinging, Bloody Friday is not the trimmed down, feelgood redux of Swingers Massacre that we’d all hoped for.
-Rather, it’s a casual 70s proto-slasher with zero rationale, awkward stylings, plenty of pillow talk, and neat-edits-that-are-probably-mistakes.
+Light on blood, action, and swinging, Bloody Friday is not the trimmed down, feel-good redux of Swingers Massacre that I was hoping for.
+Rather, it’s a casual 1970s proto-slasher with zero rationale, awkward stylings, plenty of pillow talk, and neat-edits-that-are-probably-mistakes.
 What’s that?
 You can’t stand it when the lips flap so much?
 Usually, I’m in the same boat.
 But in this case, the entire cast appears to be playing themselves.
-As we’ve learned from Blood Lake, any amount of reasonless dialogue can be appreciated, as long as it is delivered by actors who may not be acting.
+As we’ve learned from the future (salutations, Blood Lake!), any amount of reasonless dialogue can be appreciated, as long as it is delivered by actors who may not be acting.
 So, when a burly guy asks, “Aren’t you afraid with that maniac runnin’ loose?” before the film makes any effort to inform its characters of the madman’s appearance, The Sebastians are keeping it real.
 And that’s the kind of scrupulousness which keeps me glued.
 Unconditionally.